Khirbet El-Eika (Hellenistic Galilee)

-- Once you have finished the field school and submitted a research paper, submit an application to HebrewU’s Rothberg International School (RIS) and pay the US$ 80 application fee and US$ 480 tuition fee.
+- Once you have finished the field school and submitted a research paper, submit an application to HebrewU’s Rothberg International School (RIS) and pay the US$ 80 application fee and the US$ 120 per credit tuition fee.

 We’re happy to answer any questions you may have about Khirbet El-Eika (Hellenistic Galilee).